Anwar-3108/Interviews/Practice-JavaScript/Day6/Promises/Promises.readme.md

 Inside the executor function, you perform the asynchronous operation.
 When the operation completes successfully, you call **resolve()** with the result.
 If it fails, you call **reject()** with an error.
 Consumers of the Promise can then use the **then()** method to handle the fulfilled state and the **catch()** method to handle the rejected state

-For More Clarifications Open the Below Link [Youtube-Video](https://youtu.be/RpxX1QIWlVs?si=5HfgSB0QvQA__C6K)
+For More Clarifications Open the Link [Youtube-Video](https://youtu.be/RpxX1QIWlVs?si=5HfgSB0QvQA__C6K)